Rumours from Japan suggest that LG will follow Pioneer by ceasing production of plasma TV panels.

 ‘On the flipside, LG has made great strides forward in the quality of its LCD TV range in 2008, and boasts some models, such as the 32LG5000, that have impressed in Which? expert lab tests, and are worth a second look.’

-Which? has reviews of over 190 LCD and plasma TVs from manufacturers including LG, Pioneer, Panasonic, Samsung and Sony.
-If you're undecided on the plasma vs. LCD debate, then our advice guide will give you the answers you need.
+Which? has hundreds of reviews of Televisions from manufacturers including LG, Pioneer, Panasonic, Samsung and Sony.
+If you’re undecided on the plasma vs. LCD debate, then our advice guide will give you the answers you need.